saminenisriram/rxlan-aws-lakehouse/README.md

 # Weather Data Pipeline – README

-A small, end-to-end data pipeline that fetches current weather for a list of cities, stores normalized records in DynamoDB, fans out changes to S3 (Bronze) via Kinesis + Firehose, and loads analytics-ready data to Amazon Redshift using AWS Glue.
+A end-to-end data pipeline that fetches current weather for a list of cities, stores normalized records in DynamoDB, fans out changes to S3 (Bronze) via Kinesis + Firehose, and loads analytics-ready data to Amazon Redshift using AWS Glue.

 ---